kubera/wikihistorybook/README.md

 ## Technology Stack

-The architecture of this software is structured into the following modules based on [Maven][maven].
+The architecture of this software is structured into the following modules based on requires [Maven][maven] version 3.1.0.

 ### wikihistorybook-graph